naren-jha/prototypes/src/main/java/com/njha/prototypes/db_connection_pooling/README.md

 ## Observations:
 - I'm running a 10ms sleep query in each thread.
 - Without connection pooling(ex-1) DB overload occurs when I fire about 35000 threads concurrently.
-Below is the error you get when using no connection pooling
+Below is the error you get at 35K concurrent requests when using no connection pooling

 ### MySQL Connection overload error -